The Good Old Days (film)

-The Good Old Days is a 1939 British historical comedy film directed by Roy William Neill.
-Written by Austin Melford and John Dighton based on a story by Ralph Smart, it stars Max Miller, Hal Walters and Kathleen Gibson.
-The film tells the story of a group of entertainers struggling to obtain permission to perform at a tavern in 1840.
+The Good Old Days is a lost 1939 British historical comedy film directed by Roy William Neill and starring Max Miller, Hal Walters and Kathleen Gibson.
+It was written by Austin Melford and John Dighton based on a story by Ralph Smart, The film tells the story of a group of entertainers who mount an illegal show at a tavern in the 1840s.